AngeloGaeta1990/Password_generator/README.md

     ![secure_password.csv](/media/secure_password_csv.png)

-    - Note that the file may not be accessible via a live link due to the deployment on Heroku.
+    - Note that the file may not be accessible via the live link due to the deployment on Heroku.
 Users who clone the repository on their device can view and manipulate the file.

 8. ### Print Account Information